ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/20_Joining_data.md

 ## Basic Join

-Lets asume we have two tables, a users table and a comments table.
+Let's assume we have two tables, a users table and a comments table.
 Every comment has a column containing a user id.
 Now we want to fetch all comment bodies including the name of their creators.

 ```php
 // SQL: